occupyhere/occupy.here/README.md

-# OPENWRT FORUM
+# OCCUPY.GLOBAL

-A tiny, self-contained communication tool that doesn't require any internets
+A federated peer-to-peer discussion board for the OWS movement

 ## Purpose

+This is a project to support the [Occupy Wall Street][ows] protest in New York City, as well as other occupations beyond Zuccotti Park.
+The project was formerly called ows.offline, referring to the fact that it's meant to be run on locally-hosted hardware instead of a remote server.

-This was originally created to support the [Occupy Wall Street][ows] protest in New York City.
-The motivation behind ows.offline is that the web offers a fantastic array of communication tools, but often the conversation suffers from certain trade-offs as the number of participants rises.
+The web offers a fantastic array of communication tools, but often the quality of conversation suffers as the number of participants increases.
 Proximity could be a useful filter for those with the greatest need for better communication tools.

-The forum is an attempt to complement the existing deliberative process of the NYC General Assembly and offer its constituents a text-based forum to hash out their ideas with greater subtlety.
+The forum is an attempt to complement the existing deliberative General Assembly process, offering its constituents an easy text-based forum that doesn't require consistent internet access.

 ## How to install

 This forum software was designed for the [Linksys WRT54GL][wrt54g] router running [OpenWRT][owrt] Linux and [uhttpd].
-But I've also successfully run it on Mac OS X and Debian/Ubuntu with [thttpd].
+It has also been tested on Mac OS X and Debian/Ubuntu with [thttpd].

 ## Installing dependencies on Debian/Ubuntu